 In Marine Corps Base Hawaii East, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Marine Corps Base Hawaii East is very tight compared to the demand for property here.

-Marine Corps Base Hawaii East is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Marine Corps Base Hawaii East neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Marine Corps Base Hawaii East is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-In addition, renter-occupied real estate is dominant in the Marine Corps Base Hawaii East neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 99.3%, which is higher than 99.1% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+In addition, 99.3% of the real estate in the Marine Corps Base Hawaii East neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 With a real estate vacancy rate of only 0.0%, the Marine Corps Base Hawaii East neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Marine Corps Base Hawaii East neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 29.0% of its workforce, this neighborhood has a greater concentration of government workers than 99.8% of U.S. neighborhoods.